jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 `title LIKE '%dairy cow%'` is not [Sargable (Search ARGument ABLE)], because it contains a leading wildcard (%).
 A leading wildcard means the match can start anywhere.
 Therefore, it cannot use the column min/max statistics to prune row groups.
-This prevents predicate pushdown, forcing a full table scan where a substring match has to be performed for every row.
+This makes predicate pushdown ineffective, forcing a full table scan where a substring match has to be performed for every row.

 While leading wildcard forces a full table scan, the `%dairy cow%` pattern with both leading and trailing wildcard represents the worst-case scenario.
 It